Vinitha14/COMPSCI-682---Neural-Networks/README.md

 **Dataset:**

 The dataset used for this project is the HAM- 10000 (Human Against Machine-10000) dataset from Harvard’s Dataverse.
 The dataset can be downloaded from the following link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T

+The final report has been uploaded along with the Jupyter notebooks for EDA and the three models : SVM, CNN, ResNet-152.